Diff4Earth/ige-jaxathon-2025/projects/abl_1d_jax/abl_1d_jax.md

 ## 🎁 Outputs :

-All the work is done in the [dedicated repo](https://github.com/Diff4Earth/ABL_1D_JAX/blob/main/README.md)
+All the work is done in [this dedicated repo](https://github.com/Diff4Earth/ABL_1D_JAX/blob/main/README.md)